-Open contracting first appeared in Kenya's OGP process in NAP II, in which Kenya committed to: map "current disclosures and data collection against the Open Contracting Data Standard as part of the preparation for the development of an Open Data Policy for IFMIS" and to "Re-design the Suppliers Portal of IFMIS according to Open Contracting Data Standards (OCDS)".
-Portal of IFMIS according to Open Contracting Data Standards (OCDS).
-Portal of IFMIS according to Open Contracting Data Standards (OCDS).
-Portal of IFMIS according to Open Contracting as outlined in a Presidential Executive Order and aligning these developments to the OCDS.
+Open contracting first appeared in Kenya's OGP process in NAP II, in which Kenya committed to: map "current disclosures and data collection against the Open Contracting Data Standard as part of the preparation for the development of an Open Data Policy for IFMIS" and to "Redesign the Suppliers Portal of IFMIS according to Open Contracting Data Standards (OCDS)".227 In NAP III, the objective of the commitment is multi-pronged: first, it places emphasis on meeting the requirements for open contracting as outlined in a Presidential Executive Order and aligning these developments to the OCDS.
 Secondly, it aims to engage citizens in the monitoring of AGPO allocations and its impact.
 The focus on AGPO provides an opportunity to demonstrate the utility of open contracting for promoting and monitoring inclusion via AGPO.
-Similarly, the commitment will be useful for reviving the Kenyan Open Data Portal following a decline in funding that rendered the project almost obsolete.
-Portal following a decline in funding that rendered the project almost obsolete.
+Similarly, the commitment will be useful for reviving the Kenyan Open Data Portal following a decline in funding that rendered the project almost obsolete.228 229The commitment further involves sub-national governments in its implementation thus broadening the scope of participation.

-As written in the action plan, the proposed milestones actualize these objectives by proposing the implementation of OCDS on the Public Procurement Information Portal

-(PPIP) and the inclusion of county (sub-national) related information on existing portals.
+As written in the action plan, the proposed milestones actualize these objectives by proposing the implementation of OCDS on the Public Procurement Information Portal (PPIP) and the inclusion of county (sub-national) related information on existing portals.
 The expected results and activities are clear, specific and objectively verifiable for milestones seven and nine, where verifiability can be checked by whether OCDS was implemented on the PPIP, whether the Portal was revamped and included data from National and a County government, as well as the number of engagements with disadvantaged groups.
 However, specificity can be enhanced by detailing the number of sensitization forums to be held; providing information on the extent to which it is expected the OCDS will be implemented on PPIP within the implementation period, and expounding on the nature and scope of the revamp of the open data portal,

-The commitment is relevant to the OGP values of access to information and civic participation: Access to information is enhanced through the very nature of the OCDS which assures "shareable, reusable, and machine-readable [and extensible] open data".
-Furthermore, county level data will be incorporated onto various platforms thereby widening the scope of information available.
+The commitment is relevant to the OGP values of access to information and civic participation: Access to information is enhanced through the very nature of the OCDS which assures "shareable, reusable, and machine-readable [and extensible] open data".230 Furthermore, county level data will be incorporated onto various platforms thereby widening the scope of information available.
 In regard to civic participation, Kenya is making attempts to engage with disadvantaged groups through consultations, a sensitization programme and other public engagement.
 The commitment is also relevant to the OGP value of technology and innovation for openness and accountability.
 This is mainly through the adoption, development and application of the OCDS onto the PPIP and county portals.
-This is especially so for sub-national governments who did not have the technological capacity prior to undertaking this commitment.
-231 232
+This is especially so for sub-national governments who did not have the technological capacity prior to undertaking this commitment.231 232

 The commitment has been coded as "moderate" in regard to its potential impact.
 The commitment will contribute to improved transparency and reduced opportunities for corruption by enhancing accessibility of the PPIP.
 Furthermore, given that the PPIP is housed at Treasury, the adoption of the OCDS could potentially have positive ripple effects and impact throughout the whole of government.
-This will be due to the signal effect that may cause other government procurement departments to model Treasury's approach.
-However, the Government of Makueni, who are also implementing the commitment, cited challenges with implementation due to lack of responsiveness from National Treasury and the Public Procurement Regulatory Authority (PPRA).
-His will need to be addressed in order to avoid duplication and to ensure progress on the commitment.
+This will be due to the signal effect that may cause other government procurement departments to model Treasury's approach.233However, the Government of Makueni, who are also implementing the commitment, cited challenges with implementation due to lack of responsiveness from National Treasury and the Public Procurement Regulatory Authority (PPRA).
+234 This will need to be addressed in order to avoid duplication and to ensure progress on the commitment.